 So, if phantom power is usually safe for a ribbon microphone, is it a myth that we have to be concerned?

-When Phantom Power is not Safe
+When The Phantom Power is not Safe

 Jack plugs short circuit the signal wires to ground for a brief moment while connecting and disconnecting.
 If the phantom power is ON, such short circuit will let the DC reach the motor, as only signal pins of a ribbon mic are DC protected by a transformer, not a ground pin!
 Such 48V impulse is very likely to destroy or severely damage the ribbon.